labor-digital/docker-base-images/php74/boilerplate/README.md

 ### composer
 Global executable to run composer tasks.
 Look [here](https://getcomposer.org/doc/01-basic-usage.md) for additional information.

+#### composer1 / composer2
+Same as composer but lets you select the composer version to use for the command

 ### c
 Alias for "composer" but will not kill your console when the script fails -> You should only use this manually in a development environment

+#### c1 / c2
+Same as "c" but lets you select the composer version to use for the command